The Blue Lagoon (1923 film): Reception

 Ernest W. Fredman, editor of the Film Renter and Moving Picture News, commended the film for its enthralling performances and the remarkable success it garnered, surpassing the original novel and its stage adaptation.
 He especially praised the cast, including Arthur Pusey, Molly Adair, Dick Cruikshanks, and two genuine child actors, noting that each scene was brimming with interest and emotion.
 Fredman celebrated the meticulous attention to detail in the production, the poignant scenes, and the picturesque setting, all of which contributed to the film's allure, simplicity, and expected popularity.
 He highlighted the scene of Emmeline giving birth as exceptionally tasteful and significant.
 Fredman extolled the film for its poignant story of two shipwrecked children who fall in love on a deserted island, applauding its adept depiction.

 The film garnered high acclaim from the London press for its precise depiction of intense emotions within unique settings.
 Critics anticipated that the film would exceed the accomplishments of the book it originated from and its stage adaptation.
 Additionally, the film was lauded for its employment of genuine natural settings and understated acting.
-A critic highlighted the film's distinctiveness, attributing iusingse of real-world locations over synthetic studio methods.
+A critic highlighted the film's distinctiveness, attributing it to the use of real-world locations over synthetic studio methods.

 The film greatly impressed G.A.
 Atkinson, a critic for the Daily Express.
 Although Atkinson often felt uneasy near buildings, this sensation disappeared upon viewing the film's stunning depictions of silver beaches, palm-fringed lagoons, tropical dawns, and moonlit evenings.
 He noted that the film features thrilling moments like a maritime blaze, a shipwreck, an octopus battle, an encounter with cannibals, and a tropical tempest, all while weaving one of the most enchanting love stories ever depicted, rendered with elegance and charm.

 The Daily Mail found fault only with Pusey's hair, which they described as "beautifully waved," given that he had supposedly lived on a desert island for seven to ten years.
 However, they found the film to be fresh and original.
 Other critics were annoyed with the makeup used on the cast.
 The Daily News and Leader criticised the young castaways for having "white skins" and well-groomed hair after living almost naked for so long.
 Jympson Harman from the London Evening News also commented on Pusey's hair, suggesting that it should have been more dishevelled.
-He added that the movie was faithful to the book but csometimes be slowtimes.
+He added that the movie was faithful to the book but sometimes had slow times.